Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Introduction

-Our calculations yield forty-five orthogonal separable webs which include the thirty-nine found in \cite{Horwood2008} as well as six additional webs, one of which does not appear in \cite{Hinterleitner1998}.
+Our calculations yield forty-five orthogonal separable webs which include the thirty-nine found in \cite{Horwood2008a} as well as six additional webs, one of which does not appear in \cite{Hinterleitner1998}.
 We also note that the number of inequivalent adapted coordinate systems we obtain does not agree with the number given in \cite{Hinterleitner1998}.
-In this paper we shall provide what appear to be the missing webs in \cite{Horwood2008} and discuss the discrepancies with the results of \cite{Hinterleitner1998}.
+In this paper we shall provide what appear to be the missing webs in \cite{Horwood2008a} and discuss the discrepancies with the results of \cite{Hinterleitner1998}.

-The paper is organized as follows: in Section \ref{sec2} we review the theory of concircular tensors, their algebraic classification and how certain classes of concircular tensors can be used to construct separable coordinates.
-In Section \ref{sec3} the theory of warped products is summarized and an algorithm is given for the construction of reducible separable webs.
-In Section \ref{sec4}, the theory reviewed in Sections \ref{sec2} and \ref{sec3} are applied to obtain a complete list of the separable webs and inequivalent adapted coordinate systems on $\mathbb{E}^3_1$.
-For ease of comparison with previous results we indicate in parentheses how the web is classified in \cite{Horwood2008}; we also indicate which webs are not found therein.
-For the irreducible webs, we also give in square brackets the notation used by \cite{Hinterleitner1998} and \cite{Kalnins1976a}, again indicating which webs are not found therein.
-Concluding remarks are given in Section \ref{sec5}.
+The paper is organized as follows: in Section~\ref{sec2} we review the theory of concircular tensors, their algebraic classification and how certain classes of concircular tensors can be used to construct separable coordinates.
+In Section~\ref{sec3} the theory of warped products is summarized and an algorithm is given for the construction of reducible separable webs.
+In both Sections~\ref{sec2} and~\ref{sec3}, we restrict ourselves to the case of constant zero curvature; for a compact review of the theory in the case of constant non-zero curvature, we direct the reader to \cite[Sections~2 and~3]{Valero2019}.
+In Section~\ref{sec4}, the theory reviewed in Sections~\ref{sec2} and~\ref{sec3} are applied to obtain a complete list of the separable webs and inequivalent adapted coordinate systems on $\mathbb{E}^3_1$.
+For ease of comparison with previous results we indicate in parentheses how the web is classified in \cite{Horwood2008a}; we also indicate which webs are not found therein.
+For the irreducible webs, we also give in square brackets the notation used by~\cite{Hinterleitner1998} and~\cite{Kalnins1976a}, again indicating which webs are not found therein.
+Concluding remarks are given in Section~\ref{sec5}.